About Hey Michigan

 The Lake Michigan Shore Wine Trail strings together wine stops across the region.
 Dablon Vineyards is a solid winery to put on the list.

-And as far as the ale side, Ghost Isle Brewery covers bee, and Journeyman Distillery in nearby Three Oaks handles the spirits.
+And as far as the ale side, Ghost Isle Brewery covers beer while Journeyman Distillery in nearby Three Oaks handles the spirits.

 If you’d rather not pick a designated driver, a couple of wine tour outfits, Grape and Grain and Fruitful Vine, will do the driving for you.